matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 [1] Although 3 (auto-accept invites) does not make a lot of sense without 2
     (create invites).

-## Definition of deleted state
+## Definition of obsolete state

 ### Purpose of this definition

-If we can define clearly what state we consider to be "deleted", we can make decisions about what to do with it, including not sending it to clients on an initial sync, and not copying it across when a room is upgraded.
+If we can define clearly what state we consider to be "obsolete", we can make decisions about what to do with it, including not sending it to clients on an initial sync, and not copying it across when a room is upgraded.

 ### Motivation for the definition

-Loosely, "deleted" state is state that is not useful for understanding the state of the room at this point.
+Loosely, "obsolete" state is state that is not useful for understanding the state of the room at this point.
 For example, knowing that someone shared their location in the past is of historical interest, but is not useful for displaying a live indication of who is sharing now.
 Similarly, knowing that someone left the room is not useful for displaying a list of current room members.

-Removing a piece of "deleted" state does not materially change the actual condition of the room (again, speaking loosely).
+Removing a piece of "obsolete" state does not materially change the actual condition of the room (again, speaking loosely).

 ### Formal definition

-A **deleted** state event is a state event that has `deleted: true` at the top level of its `content`.
+An **obsolete** state event is a state event that has `m.obsolete: true` at the top level of its `content`.

-For example, this event is a deleted state event:
+For example, this event is an obsolete state event:

 ```json
 {